 Look at a Demo Movie to make a Crossflow model in 4 munites.

-You can buy it: Click on tab Download (Cheaper for Students) or on the Microsoft Store :
+You can buy it: Click on tab Download for Students or on the Microsoft Store :

 Solving various issues with using HVAC Simply simulation software